-- 73. The nature and purpose of the validation documentation will be discussed and agreed with the Quality and Partnerships Directorate after ESSC has confirmed the strategic approval of the programme (at stage 2). - 74.
-The core documents for validation are: - a) Programme Specification, - b) Programme Specification commentary template (Appendix A13), - c) Programme regulations and Scheme of Assessment (see General Regulations 2.5 and 7) - d) Module Directory (Appendix A7: module template), - e) Student Handbook (draft). - f) Resource and Delivery Document (Appendix A14) - g) Staff CVs (an optional template is provided as Appendix A16) - h) Evidence grids for panel members (see paragraph 87). - i) The notes of the QAEC scrutiny of draft validation documents. - j) If a programme is to be revalidated, the revalidation documents will be supplemented by a Self-Evaluation Document and supporting evidence (see Section C, paragraph 21). - 75.
+- 77. The nature and purpose of the validation documentation will be discussed and agreed with the Quality and Partnerships Directorate after ESSC has confirmed the strategic approval of the programme (at stage 2). - 78.
+The core documents for validation are: - a) Programme Specification, - b) Programme Specification commentary template (Appendix A13), - c) Programme regulations (See General Regulations Paragraph 2.5) - d) Scheme of Assessment (Appendix A8) - e) Module Directory (Appendix A7: module template), - f) Student Handbook (draft). - g) Resource and Delivery Document (Appendix A14) - h) Staff CVs (an optional template is provided as Appendix A16) - i) Evidence grids for panel members (see paragraph 91). - j) The notes of the QAEC scrutiny of draft validation documents. - k) If a programme is to be revalidated, the revalidation documents will be supplemented by a Self-Evaluation Document and supporting evidence (see Section C, paragraph 21). - 79.
 The draft Student Handbook can be presented in a format appropriate for the programme and its current stage of development.
 This Handbook might take the form of a series of draft VLE pages and content, some of which may be in outline.
-See also Section G of this Manual on Student Information, - 76.
-The Resource and Delivery Document may include - a) Resources a detailed specification of the human and physical resources needed to deliver the programme. - b) Work-based and practice learning (including the provision and quality assurance of practice placements (if appropriate), - f) Arrangements to allow students to plan and execute a research project (if appropriate) and arrangements for the providing adequate project supervision - g) Student selection procedures, - h) Programme management arrangements, - i) Quality assurance (see General Regulation 19) to encompass SGUL mandatory quality assurance mechanisms as outlined in section H of the Quality Manual (student engagement) and measures specific to the programme. - 77.
+See also Section G of this Manual on Student Information,

+- 80. The Resource and Delivery Document may include - a) Resources a detailed specification of the human and physical resources needed to deliver the programme. - b) Work-based and practice learning (including the provision and quality assurance of practice placements (if appropriate), - f) Arrangements to allow students to plan and execute a research project (if appropriate) and arrangements for the providing adequate project supervision - g) Student selection procedures, - h) Programme management arrangements, - i) Quality assurance (see General Regulation 19) to encompass SGUL mandatory quality assurance mechanisms as outlined in section H of the Quality Manual (student engagement) and measures specific to the programme. - 81.
 The Validation Documents will normally be submitted to the Quality and Partnerships Directorate four weeks in advance of the validation meeting.
-This four week deadline may be reduced at the discretion of the panel chair. - 78.
+This four week deadline may be reduced at the discretion of the panel chair. - 82.
 The Quality and Partnerships will also circulate any relevant contextual documents (for example QAA subject benchmark statements, Qualifications Frameworks and PSRB publications) with the validation documents.